-1The mortality table used was developed based on CalPERS-specific data.
+(2) The mortality table used was developed based on CalPERS' specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 Experience Study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CALPERS website.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on CalPERS website.

-Changes of assumptions - For the measurement date June 30, 2018, the inflation rate reduced from 2.75% to 2.50%.
+Change of Assumptions - For the measurement date of June 30, 2020, the inflation rate reduced from 2.75% to 2.50%.